sowmya-rebbavarapu/client-server-application-named-pipes/README.md

-# Client-Server Application
+# C Client-Server Application

 ## Description
-This project is a client-server application implemented in C. The server application listens for incoming connections on a specified port and handles client requests.
-The client application connects to the server, sends requests, and receives responses.
+This project is a simple client-server application written in C that utilizes Windows named pipes for inter-process communication.
+The server application creates a named pipe and listens for client connections.
+The client sends data to the server, which is then read and displayed.

 ## Technologies Used
 - C
-- POSIX threads (for handling concurrency)
-- Sockets (for network communication)
+- Windows API (Named Pipes)

+## Installation

 ### Prerequisites
+- A Windows operating system
-- GCC (GNU Compiler Collection)
+- GCC compiler (MinGW) or Microsoft Visual Studio

-- Make utility
+### Setup Instructions
+1. Clone the repository:
+    ```bash
+    git clone <repository-url>
+    cd <repository-directory>
+    ```

+2. Build the project:
+    ```bash
+    gcc -o server server.c
+    gcc -o client client.c
+    ```

+## Usage

 ### How to Compile
 To compile the server and client applications, use the following commands: